copasi/model_replicator/examples/Array_of_oscillating_cells/README.md

 Note that most operations on this model by the COPASI GUI (steps 1-6 above) are currently very slow (at least up to version 4.44); the COPASI team is actively profiling the software with large models such as this one to improve its performance.
 COPASI needs about 10 Gb of RAM to process this file, if your system has less than 16Gb of RAM do not attempt to load this file!

 After doing these operations and running the modified (*ex3case1ready.cps*, note that it took over 2 hours), we obtain data reproducing the behavior displayed in Fig. 4 of reference 1.
-We use a small python program (*ex3case1_plot.py*) to plot the data for time 800 (Fig 1.)
+We use a small python program (*ex3case1_plot.py*) to plot the data for time 800 using the matplotlib library (Fig 1.)

 ![Reproduction of behavior in Fig.4 of reference 1 ](ex3case1.png)